 ALL-INCLUSIVE RESORT:

-The number of fellow guests at an all-inclusive resort can vary but in my experience, most do not feel too crowded.
-If you pick a resort where all of the accommodation is in one building with one shared pool this can feel busy but most resorts where the accommodation is spread out over an area you will be able to relax away from other guests.
+If you pick a resort where all of the accommodation is in one building with one shared pool this can feel busy – but in most resorts where the accommodation is spread out over an area you will be able to relax away from other guests.

-The time of year which you travel can make a big difference too.
 In most parts of the world, there are peak seasons for travel and a lot of land-based resorts actually shut out of season.

-Many land-based resorts are adult only.
+Many land-based resorts are adult-only.

 CRUISE:

-On a cruise, you are sharing the ship with thousands of other passengers.
-For the majority of the time, you won’t feel as though you are with many other people as they are spread out across the ship but at certain times like on embarkation day and at the muster drill you will be reminded of this fact.
+For the majority of the time, you won’t feel as though you are with many other people as they are spread out across the ship.

-There are also many cruise ships which are adult only.
+There are also many cruise ships which are adult-only.

 Destinations Visited

 It’s rather unsurprising that the cruise ship wins the ‘destinations visited’ portion of this article!
-On a cruise, it’s possible to visit a new port every single day.

-I’ve taken a cruise in the past which visited 5 different countries in 7 days.
 If I was to try and do a similar trip on land it would not only take ages but also be incredibly expensive.
 A cruise is a brilliant way to get a little taste of many different ports.

 Price

-One big thing that affects the decision of whether to cruise or visit a land-based all-inclusive resort is the price.
 On the face of it, cruises seem much cheaper but additional expenses like drinks packages or upgrading to a balcony can soon change this.

-I’ve been on cruises before where I didn’t actually plan to go on a cruise but the cruise was cheaper than staying on land and included much more, so it was an easy choice since I much prefer the onboard experience of being on a cruise ship.
+I’ve been on cruises before where the cruise was cheaper than staying on land and included much more.

 Example Cruise:

-The average price of a 7 night Caribbean cruise visiting Mexico in April is around $616 (£493).
+The average price of a 7-night Caribbean cruise visiting Mexico in April is around $616 (£493).
 This price is fairly standard for an inside cabin without a drinks package.
-To upgrade to a balcony cabin you’re realistically looking at around an extra $300 bringing your total to $916.

 The price is based on two sharing and not selecting the specific cabin location.